Girlosophy: Author

 Anthea Paul is from Sydney Australia.
-She has worked as a photographer and writer for woman's surfing magazines, and has also made contributions to various other international magazines.
+She has worked as a photographer and writer for women's surfing magazines, and has also made contributions to various other international magazines.
 Other international work Paul has been involved in includes being an art director in the publishing, fashion, and design industries doing photo styling and editing, and trend forecasting.
 Some of the negative characteristics of this work, such as frequent contact with eating disorders, and airbrushing of unrealistic ideal photographs of women inspired Paul in her Girlosophy technique of portraying real, natural unaltered women.